How to grow chrysanthemums

 How to plant chrysanthemums

-Pot on rooted cuttings and small plants bought from garden centres into individual 10cm pots and pot on again when their roots have filled their growing space.
+Pot on rooted cuttings and small plants bought from garden centres into individual 10cm pots and then pot on again when their roots have filled their growing space.
 Plant out after all risk of frost has passed, into moist but well-drained soil in a sheltered, sunny spot.
-Dig plenty of organic matter into the planting hole or apply a general purpose fertilizer.
+Dig plenty of organic matter into the planting hole or apply a general purpose fertiliser.
 Provide support straight away.

 How to care for chrysanthemums

 Water regularly in summer and feed container-grown plants with a liquid fertiliser from late spring.
-Stop feeding as soon as flower buds start to open.
+Stop feeding as soon as the flower buds start to open.

 How to propagate chrysanthemums